-Our 2 weeks in Israel and Jordan were exciting and packed with wonderful surprises.
+Our two weeks in Israel and Jordan were exciting and packed with wonderful surprises.
 We found our new favourite cocktail bar, swam in the Dead Sea and saw Petra to name only a few of the unique experiences we had on this trip.

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, we will earn a commission if you click through and make a purchase.
 Regardless, we only recommend products or services we have used or that we believe will add value to our readers.
 Thank you for supporting us!